andycamguy/tictactoe/pseudocode.md

 }

-Turns = [ ]; We make turns an array to keep track of state to look back at prior turns and see how many turns were made
+Turns = [ ]; We make turns an array to keep track of state to look back at prior turns and see how many turns were made OR

-END
+CurrentPlayer = null; //eventually will mean it will be X or O END

 ## Functional